spglib/spglib/doc/variable.rst

    spgat_refine_cell

 These functions are called by the same way with an additional argument of ``const double angle_tolerance`` in degrees.
 By specifying a negative value, the behavior becomes the same as usual functions.
 The default value of ``angle_tolerance`` is a negative value.
+For python-API, the angle tolernce is given with a keyward argument of `angle_tolerance`.